Codecademy/docs/content/typescript/concepts/functions/functions.md

 ---
-Title: 'Functions'
+Title: "Functions"
-Description: 'With functions, TypeScript infers the types of its parameters as well as any return value.'
+Description: "With functions, TypeScript infers the types of its parameters as well as any return value."
 Subjects:
-  - 'Web Development'
+  - "Web Development"
 Tags:
-  - 'Functions'
+  - "Functions"
-  - 'Types'
+  - "Types"
 CatalogContent:
-  - 'learn-typescript'
+  - "learn-typescript"
-  - 'paths/full-stack-engineer-career-path'
+  - "paths/full-stack-engineer-career-path"
 ---

 With **functions**, TypeScript infers the types of its parameters as well as any return value.